slate-studio/activeadmin-settings/README.md

 **DEPRECATED**

 This gem is not supported and developed anymore.
-For a flexible Rails CMS solutions we recommend to have a look at [Character](https://github.com/slate-studio/chr) & [Venice](https://github.com/alexkravets/venice) projects.

 --